Peverils History, Family Crest & Coats of Arms

 The name Peverils was brought to England in the wave of migration that followed the Norman Conquest of 1066.
 The Peverils family lived in Nottingham and Derbyshire.

 Early Origins of the Peverils family

 "At the time of the Norman survey, [Debden, Essex] belonged to Ralph Peverel; and, reverting to the crown, it was given by Henry II. to his son John, afterwards king of England."
 The reason as to why this family seat was lost is not known.

 Early History of the Peverils family

 This web page shows only a small excerpt of our Peverils research.
-Another 287 words (20 lines of text) covering the years 1080, 1155, 1088, 1150, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Peverils History in all our PDF Extended History products and printed products wherever possible.
+Another 158 words (11 lines of text) covering the years 1080, 1155, 1088, 1150, 1155, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Peverils History in all our PDF Extended History products and printed products wherever possible.

 Peverils Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Peverils have been found, including Peverell, Peverill, Peverley, Peverly, Littleboys and others.

 Early Notables of the Peverils family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Peverils Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Peverils Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Peverils family to Ireland
+Migration of the Peverils family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Peverils were among those contributors: John Peverley settled in Maine in 1626; Rebecca Peverley and her husband settled in Virginia in 1772.